Multimodal Remote Inference

-We use \emph{age of information (AoI)} to quantify information freshness, defined as the time elapsed since the freshest received feature was generated~\cite{8000687}.
-For each modality $m$, we denote its AoI at the receiver at time $t$ as $\Delta_{m}(t) \in \mathbb{Z}_{+}$, where $\mathbb{Z}_{+}$ denotes the set of positive integers.
-According to the definition, the AoI of modality $m$ at the receiver resets to its transmission time $T_{m}$ whenever the receiver receives a feature from modality $m$ (i.e., $a_n = m$ and $t=D_n$ for some $n$); otherwise, the AoI increases by 1.
+We use Age of Information (AoI) to quantify the freshness of features at the receiver, defined as the time elapsed since the freshest received feature was generated~\cite{8000687}.
+For each modality $m$, we denote its AoI at the receiver at time $t$ as $\Delta_m(t) \in \mathbb{N}_+$, where $\mathbb{N}_+$ denotes the set of positive integers.
+According to the definition, the AoI of modality $m$ at the receiver resets to its transmission time $T_{m}$ whenever the receiver receives a feature from modality $m$ (i.e., $t=D_n$ and $d_n = m$ for some $n$); otherwise, the AoI increases by 1.
 That is, the AoI of each modality $m$ evolves as